junzis/the-1090mhz-riddle/decoding.rst

           ^
          Q-bit

-This Q-bit indicates whether the altitude can be decoded.
+This Q-bit (Bit 48) indicates whether the altitude can be decoded.
 If the value is zero, we will exit the calculation.
-Then the altitude value is computed from the rest of the bits.
+If one, then the altitude value can be computed from the rest of the bits.

 *Off the topic: really don't understand why someone wanted to put this bit in the middle...*